 It is also vital to know that you will need to apply more than one coat for certain areas that will need more stain, like the ends.
 Therefore, when selecting the best stain for pressure-treated wood, look for a decent amount that will do the job completely.

-Also, you may want to opt for environmental-friendly and safe brands.
+Also, you may want to opt for environmental-friendly and safe brands that won’t harm you or your skin when stained.
 Volatile Organic Compounds (VOC) are toxic and should be used while wearing protection like a cotton mask or respirator to avoid inhaling harmful fumes.

 Is it Better to Stain or Paint Pressure-Treated Wood?

 Our team highly suggests staining rather than painting when it comes to pressure-treated lumber.
 This is because paint rarely adheres completely to pressure-treated wood.
 But is it okay to paint pressure-treated wood?
 Learn more.

 Similarly, wet lumber also hinders how the paint sticks to the wood.
 The preservatives ingrained in pressure-treated wood make it more difficult for the paint to bond.
 Thus, staining is recommended as painting will require extra effort to achieve.

 Next Read: How Long to Let Stain Dry Before Polyurethane Application

 What is the green stuff on pressure-treated wood?